agibsonsw/AndyEdits/README.md

 AndyEdits
 =========

-Jump between edited lines - optional gutter icon
+Jump between edited regions - optional gutter icon

 Can jump to next or previous edited-lines or use a quick-panel which shows the edited text and line number.